praveenkanajam/devops/Shell-Scripting/readme.md

 106,Stuart Gant,HR Manager
 107,Damon Stones,Practice Director

-To search a word and replace with other word.
+To search a word and replace with othper word.
 # echo 'apple ant' | sed 's/a/A/'
 Apple ant
 To search a word and replace globally